-26. This is the blasphemy for which (however I love the persons who affert it) I abhor the doctrine of Predestination: a doctrine upon the suppolition of which, if one could pollibly suppose it for a moment, (call it election, reprobation, or what you please, for all comes to the same thing) one might fay to our adversary the devil, "Thou fool, why dost thou roar about any longer?
-Thy lying in wait for fouls is as needless and useless as our preaching.
-Hearest thou not, that God hath taken thy work out of thy hands?
-And that he doth it much more effectually?
-Thou, with all thy principalities and powers, can only fo affault that we may refift thee.
-But he can irrefiftibly destroy both body and foul in hell?
-Thou can't only intice.
-But his unchangeable decree, to leave thoufands of fouls in death, compels them to continue in fin, till they drop into everlasting burnings.
+26. This is the Blasphemy for which (however I love the Persons who affert it) I abhor the doctrine of Predestination: a doctrine upon the supposition of which, if one could possibly suppose it for a moment, (call it Election, Reprobation, or what you please, for all comes to the same thing) one might say to our adversary the devil, "Thou sool, why dost thou roar "about any longer?
+Thy lying in wait for souls is as "needless."

+" needless and useless as our preaching.
+Hearest thou " not, that God hath taken thy work out of thy 46 hands?
+And that he doth it much more effectual-46 ly?
+Thou, with all thy principalities and powers, " can only so assault that we may result thee.
+But he can irrefiftibly destroy both body and soul in hell?
+Thou canst only intice.
+But his unchangeable decree, to leave thousands of souls in death, " compels them to continue in fin, till they drop into everlasting burnings.
 Thou temptest.
-He forceth us to be damned.
-For we cannot relift his will.
-Thou fool, why goest thou about any longer, feeking whom thou mayest devour?
-Hearest thou not that God is the devouring lion, the destroyer of souls, the murderer of men?
-Moloch caused only children to pass through the fire; and that fire was foon quenched: or the corruptible body being confumed, its torments was at an end.
-But God, thou art told, by his eternal decree, fixed before they had done good or evil, causes not only children of a span long, but the parents also to pass through the fire of hell: that fire which never shall be quenched; and the body which is cast thereinto, being now incorruptible and immortal, will be ever confuming and never confumed : but the smoke of their torment, because it is God's good pleasure, ascendeth up for ever and ever."
+He forcethe 46 us to be damn'd.
+For we cannot refist his will.
+"Thou fool, why goest thou about any longer, seek-" ing whom thou mayest devour?
+Hearest thou not " that God is the devouring lion, the destroyer of 66 fouls, the murderer of men?
+Moloch caused only " children to pais through the fire; and that fire was foon quenched : Or the corruptible body being confumed, its torments was at an end.
+But God, thou art told, by his eternal decree, fixed before " they had done good or evil, causes not only chil-" dren of a span long, but the Parents also to pass " through the fire of hell: That fire which never shall. " be quenched; and the body which is call thereinto, being now incorruptible and immortal, will be ever " confuming, and never confumed: But the smoke of " their torment, because it is God's good pleasure, " ascendeth up for ever and ever."

 27. O how would the enemy of God and man rejoice to hear these things were so!
 How would he cry aloud and spare not!
-How would he lift up his voice and fay, "To your tents, O Ifrael!
+How would he list up his voice and say, "To your tents, O Israel!
 Flee from the face of this God, or ye shall utterly perish.
 But whither will ye slee!
-Into heaven?
+Into heaven!
 He is there.
 Down to hell? he is there also.
-Ye cannot flee from an omnipresent, almighty tyrant.
-And whether ye flee or stay, I call heaven his throne, and earth his footstool to witness against you, ye shall perish, ye shall die eternally.
-O hell, and rejoice ye that are under the earth!
-For God, even the mighty God, hath spoken, and devoted to death thousands of souls, from the rifing of the fun, unto the going down thereof.
-Here, O death, is thy sting!
-They shall not, cannot escape.
-For the mouth of the Lord hath spoken it.
-Here, O grave, is thy victory!
-Nations yet unborn or ever they have done good or evil are doomed never to see the light of life, but thou shalt gnaw upon them for ever and ever.
-Let all these morning-stars sing together, who fell with Lucifer, fon of the morning.
-Let all the the fons of hell flout for joy!
-For the decree is past, and who shall disance it?"
+Ye cannot slee from an omnipresent, almighty tyrant.
+And whether ye slee or stay, I call he wen his throne, and earth his footsool to witness against you, ye shall perish, ye shall die eternally.
+Sing, O hell, and rejoice ye that are under the earth!
+For God, even the mighty God, hath spoken, and devoted to death thoulands.